rpuri19/AWS_grocery/README.md

 - **Load balancing with ALB** for high availability
 - **Static asset hosting with S3**
 - Public/private subnets, security groups, and routing

-## 🛒 Features

-## ⚙️ Installation

-### 🔹 Clone Repository

-## 📖 Usage

-- Access the application at [http://localhost:5000](http://localhost:5000)
-- Register/Login to your account
-- Browse and search for products
-- Manage favorites and shopping basket
-- Proceed through the checkout process

 ## 🤝 Contributing